 The MetaGovernance Framework, supported by InfoGov, classifies the data and information assets of an organization, and then extends this information to show the association of processes, workflows, systems, controls, security implications, and people.
 InfoGov was developed based on tactical knowledge of how to define and implement sustainable data governance and information governance initiatives.
-Having lived years in the trenches with spreadsheets as the sole governance tool, we applied our robust understanding of both governance and enterprise architecture to develop a software suite that we leveraged for internal and client governance initiatives.
-A comprehensive governance-driven software tool built by practitioners for practitioners that clearly demonstrates our solid knowledge and passion for governance initiatives.
+Having lived years in the trenches with spreadsheets as the sole governance tool, we applied our robust understanding of both governance and enterprise architecture to develop a product suite that we leveraged for internal and client governance initiatives.
+A comprehensive governance-driven toolset built by practitioners for practitioners that clearly demonstrates our solid knowledge and passion for governance initiatives.

 - Define organization groups including departments, committees, and task forces; then associate staff members with these groups.
 Membership in a group will control the information that is received and access to appropriate information within the system.

 - Capture key information sources used within the organization.
 This is not limited to “official” IT systems.
 Spreadsheets and personal data stores such as Access data bases can and should be included if they are used for reporting.

 - Create subject areas that group information together based on ownership and usage.
 InfoGov employs a sophisticated method that allows the subject areas to change and evolve over time without major rework of the underlying information.
 This reworking is inevitable as organizations gain a better understanding of the information architecture of the organization.

 - Assign governance roles (owner, delegate, consumer, steward, etc.) to subject areas.
 This is the key connector in building an information governance program.

 - Define business attributes at the logical level.
 This becomes the business glossary for the organization.

 - Link data objects (physical instances of data) to its logical business attribute.
 The business glossary then becomes a useful tool for report development within the organization.